awsdocs/aws-lambda-developer-guide/doc_source/vpc.md

 Note the following additional considerations:

-+ We recommend that you avoid DNS resolution of public host names for your VPC\.
-This can take several seconds to resolve, which adds several seconds of billable time on your request\.
-For example, if your Lambda function accesses an Amazon RDS instance in your VPC, launch the instance with the `no-publicly-accessible` option\.

 + When you add VPC configuration to a Lambda function, it can only access resources in that VPC\.
 If a Lambda function needs to access both VPC resources and the public Internet, the VPC needs to have a Network Address Translation \(NAT\) instance inside the VPC\.